thegetty/artistryinbronze/content/essays/1_Plattner_gschwantler_vak_text_Transmittal.md

 Tracing a possible Greek original must be reconsidered in light of the different proportions and details of the two statues.
 Is it by chance that so many bronze specimens of this very type are preserved?
 In addition to the statues from Ephesos and Lošinj, the head now in the Kimbell Art Museum[^45] and even the basanite torso from Castel Gandolfo might be taken into consideration, as the material probably is meant to resemble bronze.
 The issue of the main view axis—determining the “front side” of the statue—can also be revisited with new evidence.
 The Campana reliefs show the athlete from the side, making his movement clearly understandable.
 In contrast, the preserved rectangular base plate from the Croatian athlete suggests a frontal view of the statue.

-\[authors\]
+Authors

 G. A. Plattner, K. Gschwantler

-\[A-head\]

-2\.
-Restoration History and Stability Evaluation
+## 2. Restoration History and Stability Evaluation

-\[main text\]

 The reconstruction of the Roman bronze statue was realized in Vienna in 1897–98 by the sculptor Wilhelm Sturm.
 He constructed an internal armature of tinned iron, brass bars, and screws to mount the 234 preserved fragments.
 The original fragments underwent several mechanical and chemical treatments, as was common at that time.
 Sturm used magnesium chloride containing mortar as a filler medium and stabilizer.
 During the first exhibition, this hygroscopic material caused problems of efflorescence due to temperature and humidity fluctuations; the Athlete was then moved to a better protected indoor location.

 In the following eight decades, sculptors undertook two larger interventions.
 In 1951 the position of the right arm was corrected, and in 1977 synthetic resin was added as a new filling material.
 It is important to study this restoration history and conserve the treatments as far as possible.
 To dispel all doubts concerning the stability and strength of the interior armature or the possibility of active corrosion on the original bronze fragments, the Kunsthistorisches Museum Vienna, together with the J. Paul Getty Museum,[^46] undertook scientific investigations to characterize and evaluate the mortar chemically and structurally (mortar samples, X-radiography, endoscopic studies).
-Black-and-white images from 1898— taken before the mortar was poured inside the reconstructed statue—were helpful in gaining information about the condition of the original fragments and evaluating changes in comparison with the current X-ray images.
+Black-and-white images from 1898—taken before the mortar was poured inside the reconstructed statue—were helpful in gaining information about the condition of the original fragments and evaluating changes in comparison with the current X-ray images.
 For the transport of the Athlete, a “cage” of aluminum tubes, square in section, with a custom-fit interior design was developed.

 This paper will present the remarkable reassembling of the bronze statue known as the Athlete of Ephesus at the end of the nineteenth century as well as the interventions in the twentieth century.
 The study of the different restoration treatments has revealed an interesting and complex history.
 Because of the diversity of materials involved, scientific investigations were necessary to evaluate the stability of the statue as it is preserved today.
 The first series of analyses was started 15 years ago; recent research has focused on corrosion, the composition and quality of the filling mortar, and possible changes.
 In 2013, a collaborative project established between the Collection of Greek and Roman Antiquities of the Kunsthistorisches Museum Vienna and the J. Paul Getty Museum was launched to support this work as well as for the design and development of a novel transport cage.

-Archival photographs exist (see fig. 1.2) that show us the condition of the head right after the discovery of the Athlete in 1896.[^47] We see hard incrustations of sand and soil especially in the hair and on the forehead.
+Archival photographs exist (see **fig. 1.2**) that show us the condition of the head right after the discovery of the Athlete in 1896.[^47] We see hard incrustations of sand and soil especially in the hair and on the forehead.
 No heavy corrosion or weakness of the metal is visible.
 However, the entire statue was broken into fragments.
 The heavy marble block that fell on the legs and lower part of the back caused deformation and loss of several pieces.

 The reassembly of the 234 bronze fragments was a great challenge for Sturm, who was then head of the restoration studio of the antiquities department.[^48] Working together with his son, Sturm followed the then-standard practice for the treatment of outdoor bronze objects.
 He did not solder the fragments together, as he would have done with sound material.
 Instead, he reassembled them mechanically.
 Using more than 1,800 small brass screws, he connected 300 brass straps to the reverse side of the 234 fragments.[^49] In this way he managed to slot together the edges of the bronze as tightly as possible, with the reference statue from Florence in mind (see above).[^50] He completed the statue by mounting brass clasps to connect the two fragment assemblies to a tin-plated iron armature, giving them a rigid structure.
 The cleaned fragments weighed 85 kilograms (187 lbs.) (**fig. 1.8**).
 In order to fill the losses and to stabilize this very fragile framework, he filled the interior up to the cranium with a mortar mixture “of his own invention.”[^51] This was based upon magnesium chloride, also known as Sorel cement.
 According to Sturm’s son and assistant, there were several advantages to using this material:[^52] it was (1) lightweight; (2) believed to be free of hygroscopic properties; (3) absolutely stable; and (4) easy to model and to pigment to resemble bronze.
 Sturm remodeled the three missing fingers of the left hand, recasting them in bronze; only the thumb and ring finger are original (**fig.** **1.9**).